MarkusSchmidtPro/CLArgs/README.md

 }
 ```

-> Note: There are a couple of more options how to handle *LocalTimeZone*.
+> Note: There are a couple of more options how to handle the *LocalTimeZone* option.
 In the example above it is simply defined as string.
 However, you could replace it with an *Enum* to enforce certain values, or you can even provide your own converter and/or validators.

 [All Samples on GitHub](samples)